“Eating is inescapably an agricultural act. How we eat determines, to a considerable extent, how the world is used.”

 Years will pass before the first real harvest.
 Selected rootstocks slowly grow large, vigorous trees, a healthy cider apple orchard - in 50 years hopefully as magnificent as the old orchards that we are privileged to harvest now.
 Endlessly grateful to all, who planted them heritage apples 60, 70, 80 years ago.

 We make cider.
 The cider actually makes itself.
-Utopia is born in natural succession of countless indigenous wild yeasts and bacteria.
-It is them, who, behind cask staves, slowly turn the (apple) juice into (hard) cider.
+UTOPIA is born in natural succession of countless indigenous yeasts and bacteria.
+It is them, who, behind cask staves, slowly turn the apple juice into hard cider.
 They, who do the magic of creating layers of aromas and tastes.
 Masters of their art.

-We will probably never fully understand all the amazingly complex, interconnected, wonderful workings of nature happening from soil to plate or glass.
-But we feel that the more we patiently observe, the more sensitively, the more hands-off and in rhythm with the natural course of things we work, the more we respect the nature of hens, carps, apples, yeasts and bacteria, the tastier, more aromatic, more complex, more nutritious and healthier rewards we harvest.
+We will probably never fully understand the amazingly complex biology of everything happening from soil to plate or glass.
+But we feel that the more we patiently observe, the more sensitively, the more cautiously and in rhythm with the natural course of things we work, the more we respect the nature of hens, carps, apples, yeasts and bacteria, the tastier, more aromatic, more complex, more nutritious and healthier rewards we harvest.

-And so, in the age of industrial denaturation of foods and beverages, the foods and beverages emerge here, utopically.
-As for ciders: spontaneously fermented by wild cultures, aged 12 months sur-lie in 225l neutral oak casks, no added sulphites, no filtration, pasteurisation, fining, force carbonation, no added acids, tannins, enzymes, no dimethyl dicarbonate, potassium metabisulfite, potassium sorbate, anti-foaming agents, artificial colorants and no artificial aromas.
+And so, in the age of industrial denaturation of foodstuffs, the foods and beverages emerge here utopically.
+As for ciders: old orchards without spraying・spontaneous fermentation by igenous cultures・12 months sur-lie in 225l neutral oak casks・no filtration, fining, pasteurisation, force carbonation・no added sulphites, acids, tannins, enzymes, aromas・no preservatives, sterilants or colorants.

 We let UTOPIA age 12 months sur lie.
-Aging on lees enhances UTOPIA’s mouthfeel and aromatics.
+Aging on lees enhances it’s mouthfeel and aromatics.

 Our casks do fine without treatments with sulphites.
 That’s because we fill them with new season’s juice as early as one day after bottling the cask’s previous vintage.
 Our casks and most of the cidery equipment get sanitized with steam.
 Not with chemicals.
 We purchase clean electricity from renewable resources.